mui/material-ui/docs/src/pages/components/text-fields/text-fields.md

 {{"demo": "pages/components/text-fields/TextFields.js"}}

-> **Note:** This version of the text field is no longer documented in the Material Design documentation.
+> **Note:** This version of the text field is no longer documented in the [Material Design guidelines](https://material.io/), but Material-UI will continue to support it.

 ## Outlined